madees/dbaudio-DS100-Chataigne-Module/README.md

 ## Installation
 To install the Custom Module, just copy the folder in My Documents\Chataigne\modules.
-You'll find the module in the Module Manager>Hardware>Community Mpdules.
+You'll find the module in the Module Manager>Hardware>Community Modules.

 ## Module interface
 First, Module parameters :